 Acute or chronic intrusions can occur under both hatchery release and farm escape contexts.
 For example, stocking of rivers or lakes with hatchery fish (and their potential subsequent straying into neighbouring catchments) might occur on a once-off or intermittent pulse basis, or more regularly on an annual basis.
 Similarly, escapes from fish farms might involve large episodic events (e.g. Sylvester et al. 2019), or continual low-level “drip leakage” (Glover et al. 2017).
 Whether, and by how much, the intruders differ from locals in competitive ability will depend on the specific types of traits and life stages involved, and the extent to which soft/density-dependent selective pressures under artificial propagation differ from those in the wild.
 In our model, we assumed that competition occurred over access to limited spawning sites, which has certainly been a major factor in the historical evolution of salmonine life histories (Young 2004).
 Hatchery-bred salmonines tend to be competitively inferior to wild-bred fish at acquiring/defending breeding sites and mates, which may reflect a relaxation of natural and sexual selection in captivity (Fleming and Gross 1993; Neff et al. 2015).
 Similarly, escapees from commercial aquaculture facilities (fish farms) seem to be at a competitive disadvantage (particularly males) during spawning under natural conditions, although their spawning success relative to wild fish varies across contexts depending on, for example, the life stage at which the fish escape (Fleming et al. 1996, 2000; Weir et al. 2004).
-The specific traits mediating these spawning interactions, and their genetic bases, remain largely unknown, but behavioural phenotypes might be more important than body size, given that farmed adults are often larger than wild adults and hence should be superior competitors on that basis alone.
-However, competition for limited fry territories might also be important in determining whether farm genes can introgress or not into wild populations.
+The specific traits mediating these spawning interactions, and their genetic basis, remain largely unknown, but behavioural phenotypes might be more important than body size, given that farmed adults are often larger than wild adults and hence should be superior competitors on that basis alone.
+However, competition for limited fry territories might also be important in determining whether farm genes can or cannot introgress into wild populations.
 Selection in the farm typically favours rapid growth, so the offspring of farm escapes are typically larger as fry than offspring of wild fish, with hybrids intermediate (see Glover et al. 2017 and references therein).
 As a result, pure farm or hybrid offspring can competitively displace pure wild offspring to poorer quality habitats where survival is lower (McGinnity et al. 1997, 2003; Fleming et al. 2000).
 Whilst we did not model such a scenario, competitive superiority of intruder genotypes at the fry/parr stage (Sundt‐Hansen et al. 2015) would presumably have similar qualitative effects in our model as competitive superiority at the spawning stage, because soft selection and hard selection would still interact in the same way.